Simone-Alghisi/bachelor-thesis-and-discussion/README.md

 # The emotional impact of the Covid-19

-This repository contains both the final dissertation and the slides for the presentation for my bachelor's degree in Computer Science at the University of Trento.
+Repository containing both the thesis and slides for my bachelor's degree in Computer Science at the University of Trento.

 ## Traineeship project